-- 9.28.
-The site is 0.5 hectares, in reasonably close proximity to the community it serves in the south of the village BUAB and not an extensive tract of open land. - 9.29.
-As well as the four sites proposed for designation as Local Green Spaces, the Bishop's Hill Nature Reserve was considered.
+- 9.25.
+This area adjacent to Knightcote Road and next to the new housing development is to be retained and managed by a management company for the Furrow Field site, being an area of historical interest. - 9.26.
+The site is 0.5 hectares, in reasonably close proximity to the community it serves in the south of the village BUAB and not an extensive tract of open land. - 9.27.
+As well as the three sites proposed for designation as Local Green Spaces, the Bishop's Hill Nature Reserve was considered.
 It was concluded that this site already had protections under other policy and legislation, i.e. is designated as a nature reserve managed by Warwickshire Wildlife Trust, and that it failed to meet one of the planning policy tests being an extensive tract of open land.